Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement

-\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item We propose \method{}, which enables long-horizon memory integration and efficient inference by disentangling image tokens to dynamic tokens and multi-level static tokens with different temporal persistence. \item We introduce a trainable recache gate that adaptively determines when to refresh the cache or reuse previously cached representations, further improving the performance while minimizing the inference latency. \item We introduce LIBERO-Memory, which is a new benchmark that more effectively evaluates a VLA’s ability to model long-horizon temporal dependencies. \end{itemize}
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item We propose \method{}, which enables multi-frame integration and efficient inference by disentangling image tokens to dynamic tokens and multi-level static tokens with different temporal persistence. \item We introduce a trainable recache gate that adaptively determines when to refresh the cache or reuse previously cached representations, further improving the performance while minimizing the inference latency. \item We introduce LIBERO-Memory, a new benchmark that more effectively evaluates a VLA’s multi-frame integration ability by temporally dependent tasks. \end{itemize}